yunkunrao/tendermint.com/content/intro/getting-started/first-tmsp-app.md

 The most important messages are `append_tx`, `check_tx`, and `commit`, but there are others for convenience, configuration, and information purposes.

-Let's start a dummy application:
+Let's start a dummy application.
+The dummy just stores transactions in a merkle tree:

 ```
 dummy